ilfrich/annotator/README.md

 - **Moment.JS** the standard library for date/time handling in JavaScript
 - **S Alert** a basic notification library
 - **ESLint** and **Prettier** for linting Javascript code and auto-format

+## Migration / Copy

+If you want to copy a project (or multiple) from one annotator system to another, you can use the `migrate_data.py` script.

+Simply execute `python migrate_data.py`

+The script will lead the user through a dialog to provide the source URL (URL where you want to copy projects from) and target URL (URL of the system where you want to copy/clone the project(s) to).

+Then it will scan for existing projects in the source system and print out a list of all projects.
+You can select which projects you want to replicate or provide "0", if you want all projects to be migrated.
+For multiple projects, but not all, you can simply provide the numbers in front of the project name separated by space (e.g. `1 2 5` to migrate project 1, 2 and 5 - corresponding to the numbers in the list).

+Once the migration has started, you simply have to wait.
+It will print out debug information about the progress.
+Note that migration of larger projects can take a while (several minutes).